Nathanduggan/posters/README.md

    - Tested ‘Sign up form’, Links in footer and ‘Read more’ button and all Works.
    - Tablet: Again, fits nicely '768 X 1024'.
 The Navigation stays the same as Desktop screen.
    - The Footer Links are indented inwards, and I have hidden some text on Mobile and Tablet Screens for display purposes.
-   - All videos, photos and text fit in.
+   - All photos and text fit in.
 Text is centred.
    - I have tested all screens on multiple Browsers, including, Google Chrome, Safari, Firefox and Internet Explorer.
 ## Deployment: